pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-fork-of-a-core-package.md

 layout: doc.ejs
 ---

-Several of Pulsar's core packages are maintained in the [`packages` directory of the `pulsar-edit/pulsar` repository](https://github.com/pulsar-edit/pulsar/tree/master/packages).
+Several of Pulsar’s core packages are maintained in the [`packages` directory of the `pulsar-edit/pulsar` repository](https://github.com/pulsar-edit/pulsar/tree/master/packages).
 If you would like to use one of these packages as a starting point for your own package, please follow the steps below.

 ::: tip Tip